Emuluxe for AI Agents.

 Visual Context Injection

-MCP tools enable models to 'see' the current simulation state via structured DOM snapshots and accessibility tree data.
+MCP tools enable models to 'see' the current simulation state via structured DOM snapshots, accessibility tree data, and AI-ready context.

 Automated QA Agents